-To fund planning grants and capital construction grants, as well as technical assistance, to restore community connectivity through the removal, retrofit, mitigation, or replacement of eligible transportation infrastructure facilities.
+To fund planning activites and capital construction, as well as technical assistance, to restore community connectivity through the removal, retrofit, mitigation, or replacement of eligible transportation infrastructure facilities.

 The program has the potential to increase pedestrian mobility and bridge barriers to services, employment, and public transit access.
 Increasing mobility options and transit access can decrease community emissions, encourage transit use, and support multi-modal connectivity.